-Beginner Computer Forensics - Grades 3-5 Present to a group o- Research and create a 3-5 minute presentation on one of the following topics. f peers and have an adult leader verify, create a YouTube or MP4 instructional video, or printed slides and notes using PowerPoint or similar presentation software.
+Beginner- Grades 3-5 Research and create a 3-5 minute presentation on one of the following topics.
+Present to a group of peers and have an adult leader verify, create a YouTube or MP4 instructional video, or printed slides and notes using PowerPoint or similar presentation software.

-- Media Balance and Well Being

-- Privacy and Security

-- Digital Footprint and Identity

-- Relationships and Communication

-- Cyberbullying, Digital Drama, and Hate Speech

-- News and Media Literacy

-- Any other similar topic
+- Media Balance and Well Being - Privacy and Security - Digital Footprint and Identity - Cyberbullying, Digital Drama, and Hate Speech - Relationships and Communication - News and Media Literacy - Any other similar topic

-Intermediate Computer Forensics - Grades 6-8 - Research and create a 6-8 minute presentation on one of the following topics.
+Intermediate- Grades 6-8 - Research and create a 6-8 minute presentation on one of the following topics.
 Present to a group of peers and have an adult leader verify, create a YouTube or MP4 instructional video, or printed slides and notes using PowerPoint or similar presentation software.